Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 An adult Sailfin Tang’s diet will mainly consist of saltwater algae.

-This fish, from the Zebrasoma genus, is considered an important addition to a reef aquarium by many hobbyists because it acts as a centerpiece.
+This fish, from the Zebrasoma genus, is considered an essential addition to a reef aquarium by many hobbyists because it acts as a centerpiece.

-However, the Sailfin Tang will also be super active in its search of hair algae and it will keep a reef tank in check.
+However, the Sailfin Tang will also be super active in its search for hair algae, and it will keep a reef tank in check.

-Author’s note: The Sailfin Tang will absolutely destroy filamentous marine algae.
-This is a type of hair algae that is soft, thin, and looks like a mesh.
-It is essentially what happens when you leave film algae to grow for too long.
-However, the Sailfin Tang won’t really be interested in eating string-like growth such as the more robust species of Green Hair Algae.
+Author’s note: The Sailfin Tang will destroy filamentous marine algae, a type of hair algae that is soft, thin, and looks like a mesh.
+This is essentially what happens when you leave film algae to grow for too long.
+However, the Sailfin Tang won’t be interested in eating string-like growth, such as the more robust species of Green Hair Algae.

-Anyway, another reason why this fish is so popular is that it gets along pretty well with other community fish, as long as they don’t come from the same family (“surgeon” fish).
+Another reason why this fish is so popular is that it gets along well with other community fish, as long as they don’t come from the same family (“surgeon” fish).

-They are herbivores and algae are the main part of their diet.
+They are herbivores, and algae are a main part of their diet.

-Whenever you run out of yours, feed your beautiful Sailfin Tang with algae wafers and flake food.
+Feed your beautiful Sailfin Tang with algae wafers and flake food whenever you run out of yours.
 Don’t feed lettuce though.

 14. Ramshorn snail (Planorbidae)